thinktandem/thinktandem.io/src/content/articles/personas.md

 The Strategic Cornerstones
 -------
 For me, stories have always been about the character-driven plot.
 I read long series that would grow these amazing characters over time; Perin from The Wheel of Time series was my favorite.
 Starting out as a shy gentle giant of a young man, over the 16 books he grew into a dynamic and amazing leader who balanced a primal understanding of the world against the careful and rational man he was at his core.
 When you were engrossed in those chapters you could feel how he’d react as he was doing it, becoming something more than a figment of Robert Jordan’s imagination.
-You see, growing up I wanted to be a professional writer and would either write or read other’s in-depth character studies to have a near empathetic connection to them.
 Did you ever read a book that had a character you understood so very well?

 …”oh great, Donna’s on another of her tangent’s again.”